 From transactions in the de facto distributed reality of the Internet of Things (IoT) to an increasing distributed transaction processing in business processes: the scale, speed, volumes and data involved are on the rise as we speak, with transactions in some applications and use cases being more than just on the rise.

-Blockchain: an encoded and decentralized database
+Blockchain technology: an encoded and decentralized database

 These records can’t be changed as the model is distributed: there isn’t a central authority but there also isn’t any involved party (those doing transactions) that can change information.
 Blockchain relies on peer-to-peer network principles whereby each encrypted block in the chain is linked to the next.
 Why the peer-to-peer network and absence of a central authority?
 Because blockchain was precisely ‘invented’ to solve the challenge of the lack of a central authority in cryptocurrency Bitcoin.